-ML typically requires large input datasets to train the model accurately (i.e., determine a predictive model from input data).
-Many ML models leverage data from large, existing, open-access datasets such as the United States Geological Survey, National Water Information System (NWIS), the International Soil Moisture Network (ISMN), the Catchment Attributes and Meteorological dataset (CAMELS), and the National Ecological Observatory Network (NEON).
-The ability to incorporate data from multiple sources, i.e., "networking of networks", can significantly improve the accuracy and generality of ML models.
-These datasets are integrated, incorporating multiple types of data (e.g., rainfall, soil moisture, stream discharge) and facilitating physics-informed ML (PIML) models, which are process-based and typically more accurate than an ML approach that does not rely on training data (i.e., unsupervised learning).
-Despite the rapid advancement of ML modeling in hydrology, the following challenges persist.
-Firstly, the open-accessed dataset and observations in hydrology tend to be regionally and temporally imbalanced, which hinders multiscale integration in hydrological research (Shen et al., 2018).
-For instance, while river discharge observations are relatively dense in the United States and Europe, such data are sparse in many other parts of the world, especially in Africa and Latin America (e.g., Global Runoff Data Centre, GDRC).
-Secondly, as hydrologic ML models represent different processes at different scales, they require the design of protocols for data and model sharing networks to provide universal accessibility without violating intellectual property regulations.
+ML typically requires large input datasets to train a model accurately (i.e., derive a surrogate model from input data).
+Many ML models leverage data from large, existing, open-access datasets such as the United States Geological Survey (USGS), National Water Information System (NWIS), the International Soil Moisture Network (ISMN), the Catchment Attributes and Meteorological dataset (CAMELS), and the National Ecological Observatory Network (NEON).
+The ability to incorporate data from multiple sources, i.e., "network of networks," can significantly improve the accuracy of ML models, allowing them to be applicable across a broader range of applications.
+Despite the rapid advancement of ML modeling in hydrology, some challenges persist.
+Firstly, open-source datasets and observations in hydrology are often regionally and temporally imbalanced, hindering multiscale integration in hydrological research (Shen et al., 2018).
+For instance, while river discharge observations are relatively dense in most of the United States and Europe, such data are sparse in many other parts of the world, especially in Africa and Latin America (e.g., Global Runoff Data Centre, GDRC - BfG - The GRDC (bafg.de)).
+Secondly, as hydrologic ML models represent different processes at different scales, they require the design of protocols for data and model sharing networks to provide universal accessibility without violating intellectual property rights and regulations.

-Regardless of the limitations, the ML community is open to addressing these challenges using ICON principles.
-The PIML approach is increasingly getting more attention to integrate process-based hydrological models with ML techniques.
-Recent studies have shown that adding physical constraints to ML models improves their simulation performance (Yang et al., 2019; Kratzert et al., 2019a, b; Fan et al., 2020).
 Besides the hydrological observation data, other observation systems, such as FLUXNet (Jung et al., 2019; Nearing et al., 2018) and earth observation data generated by NASA (Kwon et al., 2019), provide integrated, coordinated, open, and networkable observations that can also be useful in hydrologic machine learning models, albeit with reduced spatial and temporal resolution (Nearing et al., 2021).

-Furthermore, along with ML capability enhancement, hardware innovations such as edge computing can be used to generate large datasets at remote sites for live ML applications (Vesselinov et al., 2019; Mudunuru et al., 2021).
-The recent proliferation of cloud-based storage and computing services (Ahmad & Khan, 2015; Diaby & Rad, 2017; Haris & Khan, 2018) has substantially lowered entry barriers to processing large datasets from laptops.
-Now, researchers no longer require access to an on-site high-performance supercomputer as cloud-based technologies are more flexible and reasonably economical.
-Moreover, they significantly enhance collaboration within research teams and share data and code resources publicly.
+Furthermore, cloud-based technologies have enhanced ML capabilities, with an easier way to share large datasets at remote sites for live ML applications (Vesselinov et al., 2019; Mudunuru et al., 2021).
+The advantage is easy access to cloud-based storage and computing services (Ahmad & Khan, 2015; Diaby & Rad, 2017; Haris & Khan, 2018) for the public sharing of data and code resources and improves science in a coordinated and networked manner.

-To further strengthen the incorporation of ICON principles in ML, a potential action would be to coordinate (\mathbf{C}) an earth digital twin consortium with the ultimate mission of developing an integrated (I) virtual representation of the earth system through interconnected models and data data-model communication protocols.
+To further strengthen the incorporation of ICON principles in ML, a potential action would be to coordinate $(\mathbf{C})$ an earth digital twin consortium with the ultimate mission of developing an integrated $(\mathbf{I})$ virtual representation of the earth system through interconnected models and open (O) data-model communication protocols.
 Such a consortium could be established within the AGU network (N) and managed similarly to an existing digital twin consortium for aerospace and natural resources (www.digitaltwinconsortium.org).